 • Adoption was not managed.
 The system was installed and training was given, but nobody was accountable for making it stick.
 Six months later, the pipeline lives in spreadsheets and WhatsApp groups.

 • Leadership did not use it.
 If the commercial director does not review the pipeline in the CRM, the team will not maintain it.
-This is not a technology problem.
-It is a governance problem.
+This is a governance problem, not a technology problem.

 • It was too complex for the team's current stage.
-Enterprise-grade platforms require enterprise-grade disciplines.
 A team that is not yet consistently filling in a paper call report will not consistently fill in a multi-field CRM activity log.

 The Right Order: Process → People → Platform

 Process first.
-Before selecting any tool, define your commercial workflow with precision.
+Define your commercial workflow with precision before selecting any tool.
 What is the sales cycle?
 What are the stages?
 Who owns each stage?
 What information needs to be captured at each point, and why?
-What does a qualified opportunity look like versus an unqualified one?

 People second.
 Who will use the system?
 What is their current level of commercial discipline?
-What behaviors need to change?
 What governance will ensure the data stays clean?
-These questions need honest answers before a platform is chosen.

 Platform last.
-Only once process and people requirements are clear does tool selection become a straightforward exercise.
-At that point, the best platform is not the most powerful one — it is the one your team will actually use, that fits your stage of maturity, and that can grow with you.
+Only once process and people requirements are clear does tool selection become straightforward.
+At that point, the best platform is not the most powerful one — it is the one your team will actually use.

 What Successful Implementation Looks Like

-A well-run CRM implementation in 90 days typically looks like this: the first 30 days are about process definition and data architecture — getting clear on what information matters and why.
-Days 30 to 60 focus on configuration and parallel operation — running the new system alongside the old one, not instead of it.
+A well-run 90-day implementation: the first 30 days cover process definition and data architecture.
+Days 30–60 focus on configuration and parallel operation — running the new system alongside the old one.
 The final 30 days focus on adoption, governance, and closing the escape routes that allow people to work around the system.

 The MIS Question